Want the perfect workout program?Take Quiz

 Both cold therapy and cold water immersion involve using ice-cold water to initiate a variety of physiological responses, including vasoconstriction or the narrowing of blood vessels.

 Cold water therapy is the most general term and can be used to refer to any type of cold water, such as cold showers.
+You can learn more about cold showers specifically in our article: Do Cold Showers Burn Fat?

 Cold water exposure refers to actually sitting in ice water, usually up to neck level.
 The most common example is taking an ice bath, where a person sits in a tub and is fully “immersed.”